kalessil/phpinspectionsea/docs/security.md

 ### parse_str()

-The function parses encoded string as if it were the query string passed via a URL and sets variables in the current scope (or in the array if second parameter is provided).
-To stay safe, you should always provide second parameter.
+The parse_str function parses an encoded string as if it were the query string passed via a URL, and sets variables in the current scope (or in the array if the second parameter is provided).
+To stay safe, you should always provide the second parameter.
 ```php
 parse_str($encodedString, $parsedValues);